ZeEpic/mcpy/examples/tips.md

 ## Getting Started
 - Learn python
-- If you're unsure on how to code something, assume it works the same as it does in python but replace a colon with `{ }`
+- If you're unsure on how to code something, assume it works the same as it does in python but replace a `:` with `{ }`
 - If it's something specific to Minecraft plugins, check this example folder
   - If you're still stuck, ask in the Discord
 - Unlike python, adding tab spacing is not required, but is recommended
 - The error handling is intended to be as clear and helpful as possible, so if you have any improvement requests please leave them in the Discord server
 - If you're trying to do something niche, it's probably supported.
-Look in the [Spigot JavaDocs](https://hub.spigotmc.org/javadocs/spigot/).
+Search in the [Spigot JavaDocs](https://hub.spigotmc.org/javadocs/spigot/).
   - *Be careful!
 If you find a method starting with 'set', 'get', or 'is', use the rest of the method name in snake_case*
   - *Player#getDisplayName is now player.display_name*